| | |

-RHOSLC How did Jen Shah make her money?
+RHOSLC How did Jen Shah’s scam work?

 After Jen Shah’s bombshell arrest while she was filming for Real Housewives of Salt Lake City her castmates immediately started clamoring to understand what was going on.
 Meredith Marks took a luxurious bath to process Jen’s arrest and proclaimed that she saw it coming.
 Others, like Whitney Rose, wanted to know: How did Jen make her money?